Editorial standards and content authenticity

 Every article frontmatter sets one of:

-scaffold— drafted by an AI-agent persona (e.g., FERMI) at build time.
-The body is a research scaffold; it has been schema-validated and lint-checked but not substantively reviewed by a named human editor.
-Treat as reference material with caveats; verify every clause and regulation citation against the primary source before relying on it.editor-review— a named human editor is in the process of reviewing the scaffold.ai-scaffold-rewritten— the editor rewrote the scaffold body by ≥70 % (measured by 5-gram shingle overlap; recorded asrewritePercentage).
-Path B of the authorship policy.published— substantively reviewed, fact-checked, and signed by a named human editor with identity on file.
+scaffold— an outline draft assembled at build time.
+The body has been schema-validated and lint-checked but not yet substantively reviewed by a named human editor.
+Treat as reference material with caveats; verify every clause and regulation citation against the primary source before relying on it.
+Scaffold pages arenoindexin production.editor-review— a named human editor is in the process of reviewing the scaffold against primary sources.scaffold-rewritten— the editor rewrote the scaffold body by ≥70 % (measured by 5-gram shingle overlap; recorded asrewritePercentage).published— substantively reviewed, fact-checked, and signed by a named human editor with identity on file.
+Indexed.

-editor recruitment.
-The status is reported in machine-readable form
+The status is reported in machine-readable form in each article's

 Authorship and oversight

-The independent-content-engine audit gate fails the build if any
+The independent-content audit gate fails the build if any non-draft

 (